TANG97/perfcms/README.md

 Version history:
 =======
-2.0.0 pre-alpha: Only user and admin interfaces
+2.0.0 alpha: Only user and admin interfaces